 Other Related Ideas

-As well as the freezer paper method used for this craft, there are another three ways you could have printed the mushrooms onto fabric at home.
-All those methods are described in this how-to print onto fabric tutorial.
+In addition to the freezer paper method used for this craft, there are three other ways you could have printed the mushrooms onto fabric at home.
+All these methods are described in this how-to print onto fabric tutorial.

-I have a thing about mushrooms at the moment, and since making this mushroom display, I have made a mushroom garland.
-But this time, I made DIY fabric mushrooms out of old fabric swatches.
-Also, check out these mushroom-painted denim pockets.
+I have a thing about mushrooms at the moment, and since making this mushroom display, I have created a mushroom garland.
+However, this time, I created DIY fabric mushrooms from old fabric swatches.
+Also, take a look at these mushroom-painted denim pockets.
+And if you have some leftover bedsheet fabric, why not try this free-motion embroidery snail and mushroom garland?

 These fabric mushrooms are featured under the letter f for fabric in the alphabet of clever upcycling ideas.

 If you liked this fun upcycled craft, check out some of my other cool adult crafts for lockdown.
-If the whimsical nature appeals to you, you will probably like these Scandi-Felt Christmas trees displayed on a wood slice.
-Or, if it’s the use of vintage natural history images, check out this parrot decor.
+If the whimsical nature appeals to you, you will probably like these Scandi-Felt Christmas trees displayed on a wood slice. lternatively, if you’re looking to incorporate vintage natural history images, consider this parrot decor.

 I’ve also upcycled bedsheets into fun fabric flowers.
 There are many more ideas on upcycling fabrics and adult spring crafts here.